-The research culminating in this brief was funded by Blue Shield Foundation of California.
+The research culminating in this brief was funded by the Blue Shield Foundation of California.
 We thank them for their support.
 We also thank Steve Shortell of the UC Berkeley School of Public Health and Tim Greaney of the St. Louis University, School of Law for reviewing earlier drafts of this document.
-Finally, thanks to Phyliss Martinez for her sharp editorial eye and unflagging patience with multiple drafts.

-Ann Marie Marciarille was a Senior Research Fellow at the Warren Institute's Health, Economic & Family Security Program at the UC Berkeley School of Law, and now is a visiting Assistant Professor at the University of California, Hastings College of the Law.
+Ann Marie Marciarille was a Senior Research

+Fellow at the Warren Institute's Health, Economic & Family Security Program at the UC Berkeley School of Law, and now is a visiting Assistant Professor at the University of California, Hastings College of the Law.